Sorry, Grinch. Virus won't stop NORAD from tracking Santa

 Sorry, Grinch.
 Virus won’t stop NORAD from tracking SantaNew

 WASHINGTON (AP) — Children of the world can rest easy.
-The global pandemic won’t stop them from tracking Santa Claus’ progress as he delivers gifts around the globe on Christmas Eve.
-The North American Aerospace Defense Command has announced that NORAD will track Santa on December 24, just as it has done for 65 years.
+The coronavirus pandemic won’t stop them from tracking Santa Claus’ progress as he delivers gifts around the globe on Christmas Eve.
+The North American Aerospace Defense Command says NORAD will track Santa on Dec.
+24, just as it has done for 65 years.
 But there will be some changes.
 And not every child will be able to get through to a volunteer at NORAD’s call center, as they have in years before.
+Normally, 150-160 volunteers crowd into a conference room at Peterson Air Force Base in Colorado Springs, Colorado, to answer the phones.
+This year, NORAD expects fewer than 10 people per shift due to safety restrictions.